eclipse-tractusx/traceability-foss/docs/arc42.md

 * Responsible for retrieving data from storage
 * Performs business logic
 * Can be a http client
-* Returns a jpaEntity → Domain Object
+* Returns a jpaEntity → domain object
 * Should only be implemented in a controller through an interface

 #### Repository

-* Represents an interface to the underlying repository implementation which uses then the spring repository
+* Represents an interface to the underlying repository implementation which then uses the spring repository

-#### Domain Object
+#### Domain object

-* Mapped from an entity or external data received
+* Mapped from an entity or from received external data
-* Will be used as working model until it will be finally transformed to a response object or another domain which will be later on persisted
+* Will be used as a working model until it will finally be transformed to a response object or another domain which will be persisted later on

-#### Config Object
+#### Config object

-* Should have the suffix Config at the end of the class
+* Should have the suffix .config at the end of the class
-* Including beans which are automatically created by app startup
+* Includes beans which are automatically created by app startup

 #### Constructing objects

 * Using builder pattern
-  * Currently we are using the constructor to create objects in our application.
+  * Currently, we are using the constructor to create objects in our application.
-  Main reason is probably to provide immutable objects.
+  Main reason is to provide immutable objects.
-  * As the handling with big loaded constructors is not easy and error prune, I would recommend using the builder pattern to have a clear understanding about what we creating at the point of implementation.
+  * As the handling with big loaded constructors is not easy and error prone, it’s recommended to use the builder pattern to have a clear understanding about what we are creating at the point of implementation.
 * Using lombok for annotation processing

 ## Operational concepts